The-Wishlist-Co/docs/customersvcApi.md

 - ##  **Customer**

 ## Create a Customer
-Creates a new Customer data set in the TWC system, then the wishlist is assigned to the created customer.
-All wishlists and orders will be assigned to the created customer.
+Creates a new Customer in the Wishlist platform.
+Email and referenceID must be unique or the post will fail.

+CustomerRef is the retailer's own unique customer identifier.
+The Wishlist also generates a unique internal system identifier (id).
+Either can be used for retrieving customer data.

 Endpoint: ```/api/v2/customers```